 It was an Instagram comment that landed Chrissy Tracey the Bon Appétit gig.
 In May, when virtually every company was conducting a racial audit on the back of the Black Lives Matter protests, the food magazine had its own diversity crisis to deal with.
-Its editor-in-chief was ousted — on account of being racist; none of its POC staffers were being paid enough; and the stars of its wildly popular Test Kitchen were calling it and being called out.
+Its editor-in-chief was ousted — on account of being racist; most of its POC staffers were not being paid enough; and the stars of its wildly popular Test Kitchen were calling it and being called out.
 Bon Appétit was facing much more than just an identity crisis.

 Days after announcing to the world that food is political, the magazine was addressing its reckoning on social media.
 It was about time it dismantled racism from its brands.
 This was just the start, the message read.

 It was met with a lot of hate.
 “No, this is just the end,” wrote one user.
 “Get woke, go broke,” commented another.
 “That’s nice, now pay your goddamn workers,” said a third one.
 Among the slew of outrage and caps-locked comments were a couple of empathetic reactions.
 One of those — reflecting on failure being universal and the importance of recognising the need to change — was Tracey’s.

 She ended the comment saying she’d love the opportunity to work with the magazine.
 Two weeks later, Bon Appétit was in her inbox.